gotouerina/Toy/README.md

 constant1 = samtools faudx suffix =  fa constant2 = blank

-you can do [sh batch_noneout.sh] to build this type of batch
+You can do [sh batch_noneout.sh] to build this type of batch

-If you want to run the batch_run.sh,Please Uncomment the the last two lines.Before this, you should make sure you install the ParaFly software.
+If you want to run the batch_run.sh by one step,Please Uncomment the the last two lines.Before this, you should make sure you install the ParaFly software.

 If not ,you can type 【conda install ParaFly】

+The example file contains an example tsv file download from ENA(https://www.ebi.ac.uk/ena/browser/home),you can use the tsv.sh to test the script.